 The Warwickshire Police and Crime Panel has been established to scrutinise and support the work of the Commissioner.
 The Commissioner will be required to consult with the Panel on his plans for policing, as well as the precept (the money collected from council tax for policing) and certain key appointments.
 Warwickshire County Council is the host local authority for the Panel and will provide administrative and other support to the Panel and its members.
 All agendas, reports and minutes from previous Panel meetings are available.

 Membership of the Panel 2016/17

 The Warwickshire Police and Crime Panel is comprised of 10 elected members and 2 independent members.
-The Chair of the Panel is Mr Robin Verso and the Vice-Chair is Councillor Nicola Davies.
-The elected members are:
+The elected members can be found online (by selecting the members tab).

 Roles and Responsibilities of the Panel

 The Police and Crime Panel holds the Police and Crime Commissioner to account by acting as a ‘critical friend’.
 Its role is to scrutinise, challenge and support the Commissioner, maintaining a check and balance on the performance of the Commissioner in regards to the strategic actions and decisions made.
 The Panel is not responsible for holding the Chief Constable or the Constabulary to account and is not a replacement for the Police Authority.
 The Panel scrutinises the actions and decisions of the Commissioner, not the performance of the police force.
 The Panel’s powers include:

 - Reviewing and making a report with recommendations on the draft Police and Crime Plan (or a variation of it) which the Commissioner must take account of and respond to;